jedihomer/cfstuff/README.md

 # cfstuff

-Place just to dump stuff
+Place just to dump stuff that I may need to share